ThanujMaligi/Machine-Learning-Data-Preprocessing-and-Exploratory-Data-Analysis-EDA-/README.md

 The goal is to understand and apply various data preprocessing techniques and perform exploratory data analysis on a given dataset.
 You will learn how to clean, transform, and analyze data to uncover meaningful patterns and insights, which are essential steps before building any machine learning model.

 **1. Data Cleaning:**
-o Identify and describe the types of data quality issues present in the dataset. (e.g., missing values, duplicates, outliers). o Implement techniques to handle missing values and justify the chosen methods (e.g., imputation, removal). o Detect and remove duplicate entries in the dataset.
+Identify and describe the types of data quality issues present in the dataset. (e.g., missing values, duplicates, outliers).
+Implement techniques to handle missing values and justify the chosen methods (e.g., imputation, removal).
+Detect and remove duplicate entries in the dataset.

 **2. Data Transformation:**
-o Perform data normalization or standardization where applicable and explain the rationale behind the transformation.
+Perform data normalization or standardization where applicable and explain the rationale behind the transformation.

-**3. Handling Categorical Data:** o Identify categorical variables in the dataset. o Convert categorical data into numerical formats using techniques like one-hot encoding or label encoding.
+**3. Handling Categorical Data:**
+Identify categorical variables in the dataset.
+Convert categorical data into numerical formats using techniques like one-hot encoding or label encoding.
 Explain the impact of these transformations on the dataset.

 **4. Feature Engineering:**
-o Create new features based on existing data that could potentially improve the performance of a machine learning model.
-Explain your thought process. o Analyze the importance of these new features using correlation or other statistical methods.
+Create new features based on existing data that could potentially improve the performance of a machine learning model.
+Explain your thought process.
+Analyze the importance of these new features using correlation or other statistical methods.

-**5. Exploratory Data Analysis (EDA):** o Perform univariate analysis on at least three features, including both numerical and categorical features.
-Visualize and interpret the distributions. o Conduct bivariate analysis to explore relationships between different features.
+**5. Exploratory Data Analysis (EDA):**
+Perform univariate analysis on at least three features, including both numerical and categorical features.
+Visualize and interpret the distributions.
+Conduct bivariate analysis to explore relationships between different features.
 Use visualizations like scatter plots, heatmaps, or pair plots.

-**6. Outlier Detection and Handling:** o Identify outliers in the dataset if any o Discuss the impact of outliers on your analysis and decide whether to remove or transform them.
+**6. Outlier Detection and Handling:**
+Identify outliers in the dataset

 **7. Data Visualization:**
-o Create meaningful visualizations (e.g., histograms, box plots, bar charts) to summarize the key findings from your EDA.
-Explain the insights gained from these visualizations.
+Creating meaningful visualizations (e.g., histograms, box plots, bar charts) to summarize the key findings from EDA.
+Explaining the insights gained from these visualizations.

 **8. Correlation Analysis:**
-o Calculate the correlation matrix for the numerical features in the dataset.
+Calculating the correlation matrix for the numerical features in the dataset.
 Identify and discuss any strong correlations or lack thereof.
 How might this influence model selection?